SkyBall™ Rules

 • • Serve crosscourt anywhere in bounds

-• • Entire crosscourt half is valid (including kitchen)
+• • Entire crosscourt half is valid (excluding kitchen)

 Scoring System